syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 ### Initialize default fallback fonts

 The following code example demonstrates how to initialize a default fallback font while converting a PowerPoint presentation to PDF.
+The *InitializeDefault* API sets the default fallback fonts for specific script types like Arabic, Hebrew, Chinese, Japanese etc.

 {% tabs %}